HugoFara/pylinkage/README.md

 ```

 ### Visualization

-Firsting first, you made a cool linkage, but only you know what it is.
+First thing first, you made a cool linkage, but only you know what it is.
 Let's add friendly names to joints, so the communication is simplified.

 ```python
 crank.name = "B"
 pin.name = "C"